 I co-founded two design practices: Sextantworks, which orchestrated adventures in places you aren’t supposed to be, and Antidote Games, which creates playful experiences for understanding complex realities.

-Before co-founding Antidote and Sextantworks, I traveled compulsively doing documentary projects and collaborative media production in Guatemala, India, and Brazil, and pursued a Fulbright-funded project in Ethiopia.
+Before that, I traveled extensively doing documentary projects and collaborative media production in Guatemala, India, and Brazil, and pursued a Fulbright-funded project in Ethiopia.

-I have an M.A. in Design Research from the School of Visual Arts, a B.F.A. in Design & Technology from Parsons, and a B.A. in History from The New School University.
+I have an M.A. in Design Research, Writing, and Criticism from the School of Visual Arts, a B.F.A. in Design & Technology from Parsons, and a B.A. in History from The New School University.

 For more, try the FAQs.